 Do I Have to Use Foil?

-No. If you prefer not to cook with aluminum foil, you can skip it.
+No. If you prefer not to cook with aluminum foil, you can skip it or use parchment paper instead (although the grease does soak through that a bit).
 It simply makes cleanup easier, IMHO, but I understand that many people have safety concerns about cooking with aluminum foil.
 Baked on bacon grease usually cleans off baking sheets with a 10 minute soak with hot soapy water and a little elbow grease.
 Barkeeper’s Friend is also great for getting baked-on grease off cookware.

 What Kind of Bacon Can be Cooked in the Oven?